emmajanedrews/base-template/_drafts/our-hot-off-the-press-april-market-update-is-here.md

 {% include youtube.html %}

-<center>Changes are coming to our market.
-Today, I’d like to review a few expert predictions on what we can expect.</center>
+<center><em>Changes are coming to our market.
+Today, I&rsquo;d like to review a few expert predictions on what we can expect.</em></center>

+<center>&nbsp;</center>

 It’s time for the April edition of our hot-off-the-press market report.&nbsp;

 Spring is here and the market is on fire!
 If you’ve been thinking recently about the value of your home, I’ve got some great news to report.
-CoreLogic’s chief economist Dr. Frank Nothaft recently said that **“[...] the net result of rising demand and limited for-sale inventory is a continued appreciation in home prices.”**&nbsp;
+CoreLogic’s chief economist Dr. Frank Nothaft recently said that **“[…] the net result of rising demand and limited for-sale inventory is a continued appreciation in home prices.”**&nbsp;

 Also, according to the most recent Case Shiller report, appreciation was steady between June and November of last year.
 While there was a small slowdown in December, this doesn’t mean prices went down.
 All it means is that we went from an appreciation rate of 6.4% in November to 6.3% in December.&nbsp;